bf4648/setup-ssh-on_windows/README.md

 # Getting started

-If you are using cygwin:
+If you are using cygwin, to get ssh working

 ```
 chmod 700 ~/.ssh
 ```

+## Run cygwin as administration